aaronnorrish/Agile-Project/README.md

 * jQuery

-* Icons have been taken from Bootstrap and FontAwesome
+* Icons have been taken from Bootstrap, [FontAwesome](https://fontawesome.com/) and www.flaticon.com
+    * Italian flag icon made by Freepik from www.flaticon.com

 * Charts from Chart.js